 Enablers often think they are helping the person when they are actually supporting the addiction.
 As the behavior continues, the enabler may feel the need to control every situation, often at great cost to their well-being.
 The result is that the substance user often continues to drink or use.
 In turn, the enabler continues to suffer.
 Enabling behavior is harmful to the enabler, mentally, spiritually, physically, and emotionally.

 Simply put, enabling shields people from experiencing the full impact and consequences of their behavior.
 Enabling is different from helping and supporting in that it allows the enabled person to be irresponsible.
 Since enabling discourages alcohol and drug users from addressing the problem with professional help, it can lead to situations that cause physical, mental, and psychological harm.

 As enablers recognize ways in which they have neglected their own life and needs, they explore why they feel compelled to help compulsively.
-Both the addict and the enabler deserve professional treatment and peer support.
 12-Step support can offer support and a model for life with boundaries and enabling behavior reduction.
 Local 12-Step meetings may include Al-Anon or Alateen support as well as ACOA (Adult Children of Alcoholics).